OUR VISION OF A REGENERATIVE ECONOMY

-Recognizing ‘shared value is key.
-This involves creating healthy supply chains, supporting human rights, conditions and living standards.
+Regenerative businesses recognise shared value: this involves creating healthy supply chains, supporting human rights, and healthy living standards.

 PLACES: Empowering Places & Communities

-Engaging with the communities companies are part of, and recognizing each place in its own unique way.
+Good companies engage with the communities companies are part of, and recognising each place in its own unique way.

-Action Areas; Marketplace Ethics, Community Impacts, Fair Tax, Local Biodiversity.
+Action Areas; Marketplace Ethics, Community Impact, Fair Tax, Biodiversity.